 By default, File Explorer will open in Quick Access.
 On the explorer pane, it will display your “Frequent Folders” and “Recent Files”.

-Open File Explorer by Right-clicking Start Menu
+Option 2: Open By Right-clicking Start Menu

 Right-click the Start Menu at the bottom left of your Windows 10 Taskbar.
 Then, from the displayed options, click

-Windows 10 File Explorer Ribbons Explained
+File Explorer Ribbons Explained

 A number of Windows 10 users want to get help with File Explorer Ribbons.
 This section explains the 3 Ribbons in Windows 10 File Explorer and how to use them.